jara001/f1tenth-rules/rules_v3.md

 These rules are organized as follows:
 ...

 Violating the rules may result into a team warning.
 Upon receiving three warnings, the team may be disqualified from the competition.
-Multiple disqualification and repeated misbehaviour may result into a ban.
+Multiple disqualification and repeated misbehaviour may result into a ban, i.e., unability to attend future competitions.

-!!
+    - Note that warnings are induced on whole teams not individuals.

+_!!
 WE HAVE TO DIFFERENTIATE BETWEEN THIS WARNING AND THE WARNING FROM HEAD-TO-HEAD!!_

+_I would call them strikes.
+But maaaaybe we don't need to differentiate between them._

 ## Competition rules